Theatre Reading Club

 Gil Vicente Academic Theatre

-Maria da Luz, reputable scientific researcher in the area of human vision is, in an irony of destiny, gradually losing her vision.
-The play presents her efforts to deal with the problem, shows an enthusiastic emotional relation and a vengeful scientific treason, and sketches a portrait of a scientific lab, habitat of researchers drowned in competitive and demanding professional paths.
+Maria da Luz, reputable scientific researcher in the area of human vision is gradually losing her sight in an ironic twist of fate.
+The play presents her efforts to deal with the problem, shows an exciting love story and a vengeful scientific betrayal, and sketches a ferocity portrait of a scientific lab, a habitat of researchers immersed in competitive and demanding professional paths.
 All this in a world controlled by the mysterious shadow of a character named Dr. Light.

-Mário Montenegro was invited to coordinate this session of the Theatre Reading Club, an initiative that joins Gil Vicente Academic Theatre and A Escola da Noite theatre company, and that occurs once every month with informal readings dedicated to the text of a particular playwright or writer.
+Mário Montenegro was invited to direct this session of the Theatre Reading Club, an initiative that joins Gil Vicente Academic Theatre and A Escola da Noite theatre company, and that occurs monthly, with informal readings dedicated to the texts of a particular playwright or writer.
 The goal is to divulge, promote and expand the knowledge about dramaturgy.